appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ### Send your application to Publish

-You can send your application from your Testing Distribution profile to a designated Publish profile.
+You can send your application from your Testing Distribution profile to a designated Publish profile by following these steps:

-- Click the three dot next to your application
+- Click the three dots next to your application
 - Click **Send to Publish**
-- Select your Publish profile
+- Choose your Publish profile from the list.
 - Click **Send**

 <Screenshot url="https://cdn.appcircle.io/docs/assets/be-3110-sendpublish.png" />